Two People Critically Ill After Consuming Toxic Tea In San Francisco

 "Anyone who has purchased tea from this location should not consume it and should throw it away immediately," said Dr. Tomás Aragón, health Officer for the City & County of San Francisco.

 He added that the poison found in the tea can easily affect the heart and can be really deadly.
 Even if others have bought the tea and did not feel any symptoms after consuming it, health officials are still asking people not to consume it for their safety.

 Unusual sensory functions such as numbness or itchiness of face, mouth, or even arms and legs; weak limbs; and paralysis are some of the symptoms those consuming the toxic tea containing aconite may encounter.

 Cardiological flaws such as extremely low blood pressure; chest throbbing and pain in the chest; abnormal heartbeats, which can cause sudden death; and some common symptoms such as nausea, vomiting, diarrhea and stomach cramps can just take minutes and up to a few hours to show up.
 If anyone notices any symptoms after drinking the tea, they should immediately call 911 or visit the nearest hospital to seek assistance.

 The common names of aconite are monkshood, helmet flower, wolfbane, chuanwu, caowu and fuzi and it is very commonly used in Asian herbal medicine as a cure for several medical conditions.

-Although, the raw flowers of the plant are extremely poisonous, but after proper processing it can be used safely.
-However, no antidote has been invented for aconite contamination.
+Although the raw flowers of the plant are extremely poisonous, it can be used safely after proper processing.
+However, no antidote has been created for aconite contamination.